CopernicaMarketingSoftware/Documentation/Publisher/en/css-and-xslt.md

     </webform>

-Very interesting, all that plain information, but unless it's converted to HTML, it is useless to an internet browser.
+Very interesting, all that plain information, but unless it's converted to HTML, it is useless to an internet browser or email client.
 And that's where XSLT comes in.

 In the XSLT file you define how the plain XML should be given to the